-First of all, I have to say that bitcoin-bubble conundrum has been there for some time ever since Bitcoin’s price hit $1,000.
+First of all, I have to say that bitcoin-bubble conundrum has been there for some time ever since the price crash of late 2018.
 People have difficulty understanding the worth of the network and why it should be valued too much.
 Lets try and answer this basic question regarding bitcoin and whether it is a bubble or not.

 A bubble is defined as an unrealistic growth pattern that ultimately results in the destruction of the entire system.
 A bubble’s increase cannot be justified except people’s participation in it.
 If a company becomes 10 time more valuable than its real worth, it is bound to crash.
 If that is the definition of a bubble, then bitcoin is no bubble at all.